Setting the Scene: Lurking PE Risk

 - LEt’s you find ways to improve your tax efficiency and find the best framework for generating income

 - Can also be easier to work with the authorities and create a better relationship with the host country

 That’s an unenviable laundry list of perks to achieve with a well-researched and well-implemented PE risk mitigation strategy and process that’s constantly in review.

-If you go it alone and achieve continual PE risk oversight, your growth into new countries and expansion across existing countries shouldn’t bring any unwanted surprises.
+If you go it alone and achieve continual permanent establishment risk oversight, your growth into new countries and expansion across existing countries shouldn’t bring any unwanted surprises.

 Balancing PE Risk With Expansion Plans